 For the water budget approaches, modeled available groundwater volumes were determined by summing estimates of effective recharge and the change in aquifer storage.
-The water budget for these analyses were a simplified version of one found in Freeze and Cherry (1979, p.365).
+The water budget for these analyses is a simplified version of one found in Freeze and Cherry (1979, p.365).

-This was the best method to calculate a modeled available groundwater estimate at this time; however, this method has limitations and should be replaced with better tools, including groundwater models and additional data as they become available.
-These analyses assume homogeneous and isotropic aquifers; however, real aquifer conditions do not satisfy these assumptions.
+This is currently the best method to calculate a modeled available groundwater estimate in the absence of updated groundwater availability models and additional data.
+The methods used here have limitations and should be replaced with better tools, including groundwater availability models and additional data as they become available.
+These analyses assume homogeneous and isotropic aquifers.
+However, real aquifer conditions do not satisfy these assumptions.
 These analyses further assume that precipitation is the only source of aquifer recharge, that lateral inflow to the aquifer is equal to lateral outflow from the aquifer, and that future pumping will not alter this balance.
 In addition, certain assumptions have been made regarding future precipitation, recharge, and streamflow in developing these estimates.
 Those assumptions also need to be considered and compared to actual future data when evaluating achievement of the desired future condition.